Numie/ReactiveRecord/readme.md

 ReactiveRecord is a custom-built version of ActiveRecord.

-Methods that find a single entity, such as find and first, return a single instance of the model.
-Methods that return a collection, such as where and group, return an instance of ReactiveRecord::Relation.

 ## Setup Instructions

 1. Clone the repo.
 2. Navigate into the ReactiveRecord directory in the terminal.
-3. Run 'bundle install' and create the database file:
+3. Run `bundle install` and create the database file:
 ```
 bundle install
 cat westeros.sql | sqlite3 westeros.db